ThiagoSun1/color-tracking/README.md

 # Soccer Ball Tracker

-A Raspberry Pi-based vision system that **tracks a soccer ball in real time** and records the session using an Arducam IMX519 camera and servo-controlled panning.
+A Raspberry Pi-based vision system that **tracks a color in real time** and records the session using an Arducam IMX519 camera and servo-controlled panning.
 Built entirely in Python, it uses two LFD-06 servo motors and a PCA9685 controller to physically follow the ball across the field.

 ---

 ## ⚽ Overview

-This project captures video and automatically follows the **soccer ball** during games or training sessions.
-The system identifies the ball using color detection and moves the camera using servo motors to keep it in frame.
+This project captures video and automatically follows the **color you want to track** during games or training sessions.
+The system identifies the color using color detection and moves the camera using servo motors to keep it in frame.
 Recordings are saved for later analysis.

 ---

 ## 🧠 Features

-- 🎯 Tracks a moving soccer ball in real time using OpenCV
+- 🎯 Tracks a color of your choice in real time using OpenCV
 - 📷 Records the a soccer match or training session with the Arducam IMX519 and Picamera2
 - 🔄 Dual LFD-06 servo motors (pan & tilt) controlled by PCA9685
 - ⚙️ Runs entirely on a Raspberry Pi 4 or 5